ana-albergaria/LAPR2-ISEP/docs/SprintB/US_10/US10_CreateCategorizeParameter.md

 # 6. Integration and Demo

-*In this section, it is suggested to describe the efforts made to integrate this functionality with the other features of the system.*
+##

+To create a parameter, it is necessary to know the list of parameter categories available in the system.
+Therefore, in order to reduce coupling, it was created a CategoriesDTO as well as a CategoriesMapper to process the data and convert the list of parameter categories to a DTO.

 # 7. Observations

-*In this section, it is suggested to present a critical perspective on the developed work, pointing, for example, to other alternatives and or future related work.*
+n/a